MacacaGames/MacacaViewSystem/.docfx_project/index.md

 # Concept
 ## ViewElement
-ViewElement is the basic unit in ViewSystem, any item shows on an UI page can be a ViewElement, such as a button, a icon or anything else.
+ViewElement is the base unit in ViewSystem, any item shows on an UI page can be a ViewElement, such as a button, a icon or anything else.

 For example, the red square part in the screenshot is a ViewElement.
 <img src="./Img~/viewelement.png" alt="Screenshot2" height="400"/>